fakeid30/BlackpearlFAQ/FAQ.md

 ### Q: How to post and solve requests?

-### Q: You just made a post but it's not showing up anymore, what's happening?
+### Q: I just made a post but it's not showing up anymore, what's happening?
 **A**: It's most probably in the Approval Queue or already deleted due to breaking rules or improper format/missing stuff.
 The current system does not inform the poster about their post getting rejected.
 If you post something worthless we won't even inform you in PM.